-Week No Day Session Distance (km) RunCrew Comments 10 Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
-Tuesday Fartlek 5k in total 9 min. continuous run made up of 3 x 60 sec. fast efforts at an RPE of 7 with 60 sec. jog recovery in between at an RPE of 4, followed by 3 x 30 sec. fast efforts at an RPE of 7 with 30 sec. jog recovery in between at an RPE of 4.
+Week No Day Session Distance (km) RunCrew Comments Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
+Tuesday Fartlek 5k in total 9 min. continuous run made up of 3 x 60 sec. fast efforts at an RPE of 7 with 60 sec. jog recovery at an RPE of 4 and 3 x 30 sec. fast efforts at an RPE of 7 with 30 sec. jog recovery at an RPE of 4.
 10 min. warm-up and cool-down jog.
 This will be your final fast session, don't push too hard, save that for the weekend.
-Wednesday Rest Active recovery/rest day.
-Thursday Recovery Run 4k approx. in total Easy paced run of 20 minutes at an RPE of 4-5.
+Wednesday Recovery Run 4k approx. in total Easy recovery run of 20 min. at an RPE of 4-5.
+10 Thursday Rest Extra day off to freshen up for race day.
+Friday Recovery Run + Strides 4k approx. in total Easy paced run of 20 min. at an RPE of 4-5, plus 4 x 15 sec. strides.
 Just stay nice and relaxed.
-Friday Rest Rest day Saturday Rest Rest day Sunday Race Day 10k Race Day.
-You're ready.
-Make sure you warm-up and set out at a pace that you're confident you can maintain.
-Be proud of yourself and enjoy the recovery!
+Saturday Rest Active recovery/rest day.
+Sunday Race Day 10k 10 min.
+Warm-up and some strides.
+Trust your training, set out at a pace that is challenging but achievable and then leave it all out there.
+You can often find an extra gear on race day.